Calgary on Purpose hosts discussions with as many Calgarians as possible to build our shared story.

 A lot of tension.
 Where do we want to go?
 And how fast and how hard?
 And who gets to drive?

-The findings aren’t meant to speak for all Calgarians, but we hope that you will resonate with some of the pieces found here.
+In any of our initiatives, the findings aren’t meant to speak for all Calgarians, but we hope that you will resonate with some of what we hear.
 We want to catalyze more courageous conversations, to refine and build on these initial ideas to better inform action and policy work—the “how” that supports the future Calgarians desire.

 If you have a good enough vision, and you have a good enough product, you can source money anywhere in the world.
 Money goes where there’s an opportunity.
 So we need to start thinking about ourselves as part of this global community.
 And how do we leverage that to Calgary’s advantage?